“To change the world, you have to change the menu first”

 Who can apply?

 Businesses that support the philosophy of Good, Clean and Fair food that are based in the area between Caloundra and Tin Can Bay and out to the Mary Valley (loosely).
 Nominations can come from growers, restaurants, cafes, food artisans, retail outlets.
-Successful applicants must be, or make application to be, members of Slow Food Noosa.
+Successful applicants must complete the Snail of Approval Recognition form: Snail of Approval Recognition Membership

 What does it cost?

-It is expected that successful applicants support the Slow Food movement by becoming (or already are) members of Slow Food Noosa.
+It is optional for successful applicants to support the Slow Food movement by becoming members of Slow Food Noosa: Join Us

 The Snail of Approval is a recognition program for food producers, artisans, retail outlets, restaurants and cafes that demonstrate a philosophy of adopting earth friendly practices.
 These might include reduction in the use of chemicals, use of local and low food mile ingredients, preserving vanishing animal breeds and plant varieties, animal friendly practices, support of small producers, striving to create food that is Good, Clean and Fair.